trent-gill/new-student-advising/README.md

 * The Brandon University Homepage
 * How to Use the Online Registration System

-!
-These videos provide valuable information that will help you prepare for your advising appointment.
-Your advisor's job is to support and facilitate the decision-making process, not to make decisions for you.
+<div class="alert alert-info" role="alert"><i class="fa fa-info-circle">These videos provide valuable information that will help you prepare for your advising appointment.
+Your advisor's job is to support and facilitate the decision-making process, not to make decisions for you.</div>

 #### **5) Complete the Advising Questionnaire in the New Student Advising Moodle course.**